Sorettojay/Database_Projects/README.md

 # Hospital_DBMS
 A hospital database management system created with SQL.
 Based off the following project / schema:

+Creation Queries.sql initializes the creation of the database and all of its tables using stored procedures.

+Sample Data Insertion.sql inserts data into the tables.

 [Project Inspiration](https://www.w3resource.com/sql-exercises/hospital-database-exercise/index.php)

 #---------------------------------------------------------------------------------------------------#